OpenAPI Schema Validation

 - Required vs optional fields

-- Data types and constraints
+- Data types and their constraints

 - Allowed and disallowed properties